Henna: Etymology

+History

+The origins of the initial human uses of henna are uncertain; however, there are records that the plant was marketed in Babylonia, and was used in Ancient Egypt on some mummies to dye their hair, skin, nails, or funeral wrappings.
+It arrived in the Maghreb region during the Punic civilization through Phoenician Diasporas where it was used as a beautification tool.
+Pliny the Elder wrote about its use in the Roman Empire as a medicine, a perfume, and a dye.

 Preparation and application

 Body art

-Whole, unbroken henna leaves will not stain the skin.
-Henna will not stain skin until the lawsone molecules are made available (released) from the henna leaves.
+Whole, unbroken henna leaves will not stain the skin because the active chemical agent, lawsone, is bound within the plant.
 However, dried henna leaves will stain the skin if they are mashed into a paste.
 The lawsone will gradually migrate from the henna paste into the outer layer of the skin and bind to the proteins in it, creating a stain.

 Since it is difficult to form intricate patterns from coarsely crushed leaves, henna is commonly traded as a powder made by drying, milling and sifting the leaves.
 The dry powder is mixed with one of a number of liquids, including water, lemon juice, strong tea, and other ingredients, depending on the tradition.
 Many artists use sugar or molasses in the paste to improve consistency to keep it stuck to the skin better.
 The henna mix must rest between one and 48 hours before use in order to release the lawsone from the leaf matter.
 The timing depends on the crop of henna being used.
 Essential oils with high levels of monoterpene alcohols, such as tea tree, cajuput, or lavender, will improve skin stain characteristics.
-Other essential oils, such as eucalyptus and clove, are also useful but are too irritating and should not be used on the skin.
+Other essential oils, such as eucalyptus and clove, are not used because they can irritate the skin.